Later-no-help criterion: Ranked pairs

 There is no Condorcet winner and A is the Ranked pairs winner.

 By giving a second preference to candidate C the 28 A voters have caused their first choice to win.
 Note that, should the C voters decide to bury A in response, B will beat A by 72, restoring B to victory.

 Similar examples can be constructed for any Condorcet-compliant method, as the Condorcet and later-no-help criteria are incompatible.

-Commentary

-Woodall writes about Later-no-help, "... under STV [single transferable vote] the later preferences on a ballot are not even considered until the fates of all candidates of earlier preference have been decided.
-Thus a voter can be certain that adding extra preferences to his or her preference listing can neither help nor harm any candidate already listed.
-Supporters of STV usually regard this as a very important property, although not everyone agrees; the property has been described (by Michael Dummett, in a letter to Robert Newland) as 'quite unreasonable', and (by an anonymous referee) as 'unpalatable.'"